3 ways to safely Delete Temporary Files in Windows 10/8.1 and 7

-- To do this type disk cleanup on start menu search and hit the enter key.
+- To do this type of disk cleanup on start menu search and hit the enter key.

 - Select The System installation Drive (usually its C Drive) and click ok

-- This will scan system error, memory dump files, Temp Internet Files Etc.
+- This will scan system errors, memory dump files, Temp Internet Files Etc.